suhaani-agarwal/AlgoEase/README.md

 DATABASE_URL="postgresql://USER:PASSWORD@HOST:5432/DBNAME?sslmode=require"
 ```

-Use the Postgres connection string from your provider (Supabase/Neon/local).
+Use the Postgres connection string from your provider (Use Supabase).
 It **must** start with `postgresql://` or `postgres://`.

 #### `.env.local`